 Breaking out of a white-wine-and-rosé-only identity

-Over the past twelve years, Acquiesce Winery's stock and trade has been estate grown white wines made from Southern French white wine grapes, plus one dry rosé made from the black skinned Grenache grape.
+Over the past twelve years, Acquiesce Winery's stock and trade have been estate-grown white wines made from Southern French white wine grapes, plus one dry rosé made from the black-skinned Grenache grape.
 This has held the brand in perfectly good stead.
 Owner/grower/winemaker Sue Tipton, in fact, was recently named "Woman Winemaker of the Year" at the 2022 International Woman's Wine Competition.
 This, as the name of the event implies, is out of all the immensely talented women winemakers in the world.
 It's a big deal.

 One year ago Tipton brought on an assistant winemaker, and heir apparent, by the name of Christina Lopez.
 We profiled Ms. Lopez in the first of our three-part series on Women Winemakers of Lodi, where she is quoted to say: